notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 ![](https://cl.ly/3M3j2T0Z2V11/Screen%20Recording%202017-10-07%20at%2012.29%20PM.gif)

-Which syntax you use to write it is up to you.
+Which syntax you use is up to you.

-**Note**:
-We can add a transition for most CSS properties, however there are a few that just won't work:
+**Note**: We can add a transition for most CSS properties, however there are a few that just won't work, such as:

 - display
 - position
 - font-family